How to adjust your Seiko Watch Band

-Using a pick or other pointed tool, depress the pin visible on the side of the clasp.
+Using a pick or other pointed tool, push the pin visible on the side of the clasp.
 Once depressed, you can tilt the end link away from the clasp.
 Secure the pin with your thumb before doing this.
 It is spring loaded and will pop out.
 As with all spring-loaded objects, it will either hit your eye or disappear into the nether.
-Set the pin aside as you’ll need it to re-assemble the watch band later
+So it might be wise to wear eye protection!
+Set the pin aside as you’ll need it to re-assemble the watch band later.

 Removing The Watch Band End Link

 Look at the inside of the links.
 You will see that a number of them, towards the end of the band have arrows. the arrows signify two things.
 First, that it is a removable link.
 Second, That is the direction the locking pin is removed from.
 On the opposite side of the arrow, you will also see a small indentation.
 That indent is where you will use the pick to pull the locking pin out.
 See picture to locate the arrow and indent.